-If you own a cleaning business, it is vital to be familiar with surety bonds because, although it is not required, cleaning businesses are highly encouraged to be bonded.
-In fact, one of the first things a client will likely want to know when deciding whether to hire you or one of your competitors is if your company is bonded and insured.
+If you own a cleaning business, it is important to be familiar with surety bonds because, although they are not required, one of the first things a client will likely want to know when deciding whether to hire your business over a competitor is if your company is bonded and insured.
 While many people are familiar with traditional insurance, wherein you purchase a policy to protect your business, the purpose of a surety bond is often misunderstood.
-Luckily, surety bonds for cleaning businesses, also called janitorial service bonds, are a fairly straightforward type of fidelity bond, offering essential protections for any business that will be working in commercial or residential locations.
+Luckily, surety bonds for cleaning businesses, or janitorial service bonds, are a fairly straightforward type of fidelity bond, offering essential protections for any business working in commercial or residential locations.

-Once you have determined the amount of coverage best suited to your business, getting a janitorial bond can be completed online in minutes.
+Getting a janitorial service bond can be completed in minutes through Suretybonds.com!
 There is no credit check, meaning your company will be instantly qualified for janitorial bonds up to $100,000.
-To issue your bond, you will simply need to provide the following 4 pieces of information:
+To issue your bond, you will need to provide the following 4 pieces of information:

 - Name of your cleaning business

 As soon as you complete your payment, your surety bond will be issued and sent to your email.
 This will provide you a digital original copy of your bond which you can access quickly and easily at any time.

 Like all surety bonds, a janitorial service bond is a contract between three parties—the principal, the obligee, and the surety.